kalaikratos/FSD/MongoDB task/Readme.md

 # Day 1 Task in MongoDB

-In this Document using mongodb compass applicatiob i have given the Queries that i used to get data,
+In this Document using mongodb compass application i have given the Queries that i used to get data,

 ## I Executed 10 Questions in Command